SasaKaranovic/OpenFanController/README.md

 Above video shows the finished 10 channel PC fan controller, how it works and motivation behind some of the design decisions.

+Some of the main features of the OpenFAN controller are:

+- Individually control up to 10 fans
+- USB communication with the host PC
+- Has a built-in USB bootloader for smooth firmware upgrade experience
+- GUI to control and monitor fans.
+Accessible locally/remotely through web browser
+- Control fans by setting PWM percentage or target RPM
+- Supports virtually unlimited number of custom fan profiles that you can create and apply through GUI/API
+- Built in API interface for integration, (remote) monitoring or (remote) control.
+- Built using simple off-the-shelf components to make it hacker/diy friendly
+- Designed to be platform/OS agnostic and works on Windows, Linux and Mac
+- GUI/API can be deployed as Docker application
+- <a href="https://getfancontrol.com/" target="_blank">Fan Control</a> integration through <a href="https://github.com/SasaKaranovic/FanControl.OpenFan" target="_blank">FanControl.OpenFAN<a/> plugin (Windows)
+<br/><br/>

+## Can I buy OpenFAN controller

+Yes you can.
+It's available on the [web shop](https://shop.sasakaranovic.com/products/openfan-pc-fan-controller).
+<br/><br/>

-## How can I build my own?
+## Can I build my own?

+Yes you can.
 The above video explains the idea and how hardware and firmware works.
 It's recommended that you watch that first.

-Hardware and firmware build instructions and source files are available in their respective folders.
+Hardware, Firmware and Software build instructions and source files are available in this repository.

----

-## Can I buy OpenFAN

-Yes you can!
-It's available on the [web shop](https://shop.sasakaranovic.com/products/openfan-pc-fan-controller).

----
+<br/><br/>

+## What platforms are supported?

+OpenFAN is designed to be platform agnostic.
+This means you can use it on Windows, Linux and Mac.

+You can find more information on how to run OpenFAN software in the [software read me](Software)
+<br><br>

 Blog page: https://sasakaranovic.com/projects/openfan-controller/

 YouTube video: http://www.youtube.com/watch?v=C8tcsyASQRM

----
+<br/><br/>

 #### Sasa Karanovic